 Preserving the Past, Looking to the Future

-Coleman Talley LLP has relocated its Valdosta office to historic structures at 109 and 111 South Ashley Street in Downtown Valdosta.
+Coleman Talley LLP relocated its Valdosta office to historic structures at 109 and 111 South Ashley Street in Downtown Valdosta in October 2018.
 The firm is excited to once again be located in Valdosta’s downtown district, where its original office was located in 1937.
 The renovation project represents the second largest private investment in the Historic Valdosta Commercial District, found on the National Register of Historic Places.
 The 22,000 square feet of the adjoining buildings house approximately 60 lawyers and staff.
 The buildings include offices for Real Estate, Litigation, Commercial Transactions, and Housing practices.
 To honor the buildings’ rich past, Coleman Talley maintained original elements of the building, including an early 1900’s fireproof vault manufactured by John S. Franz with the Diebold Safe and Lock Company located in Jacksonville, Florida.
 Additionally, unique hanging gears are visible from two freight elevators, and an original brick street located behind the building has been maintained.
 The firm commemorated the former use of the structure by using Coca-Cola bottling, A. S. Pendleton Grocers, and railroad themes in its conference rooms.
 The project was completed in October 2018.
-It has been awarded an Excellence in Rehabilitation recognition from the Georgia Trust for Historic Preservation and an Outstanding Achievement Award from the City of Valdosta and the Valdosta Historic Preservation Commission, and Best Adaptive Reuse over 10,000 square feet by the Georgia Downtown Association.
+It has been awarded an Excellence in Rehabilitation recognition from the Georgia Trust for Historic Preservation, an Outstanding Achievement Award from the City of Valdosta and the Valdosta Historic Preservation Commission, and Best Adaptive Reuse over 10,000 square feet by the Georgia Downtown Association.

 111 South Ashley